couchbase/query/docs/n1ql-select.md

 is reached.
 The order of objects with the same sort value for each sort expression is undefined.

-As ORDER BY expressions can evaluate to any JSON value, it must define an ordering when comparing values of different types.
+As ORDER BY expressions can evaluate to any JSON value.
+It must define an ordering when comparing values of different types.
 The following list describes the order by type (from lowest to highest):